RetroPie/RetroPie-Docs/docs/RetroArch.md

 # automatically added to a history list.
 # history_list_enable = true

-# Enable or disable RetroArch performance counters
+# Enable performance counters
 # perfcnt_enable = false

 # Path to core options config file.
 # This config file is used to expose core-specific options.
 # It will be written to by RetroArch.
 # A default path will be assigned if not set.
-core_options_path = /opt/retropie/configs/all/retroarch-core-options.cfg
+core_options_path = "/opt/retropie/configs/all/retroarch-core-options.cfg"

-# Path to content load history file.
+# Path to content history file.
 # RetroArch keeps track of all content loaded in the menu and from CLI directly for convenient quick loading.
 # A default path will be assigned if not set.
 # content_history_path =

+# Path to music content history file (optional).
+# RetroArch keeps track of all music content loaded in the menu and from CLI directly for convenient quick loading.
+# A default path will be assigned if not set.
+# content_music_history_path =

+# Path to image content history file (optional).
+# RetroArch keeps track of all image content loaded in the menu and from CLI directly for convenient quick loading.
+# A default path will be assigned if not set.
+# content_image_history_path =

+# Path to video content history file (optional).
+# RetroArch keeps track of all video content loaded in the menu and from CLI directly for convenient quick loading.
+# A default path will be assigned if not set.
+# content_video_history_path =

 # Number of entries that will be kept in content history file.
 # content_history_size = 100

-# Sets the "system" directory.
-# Implementations can query for this directory to load BIOSes, system-specific configs, etc.
-system_directory = /home/pi/RetroPie/BIOS

-# Sets start directory for menu content browser.
-# rgui_browser_directory =

 # Content directory.
 Interacts with RETRO_ENVIRONMENT_GET_CONTENT_DIRECTORY.
 # Usually set by developers who bundle libretro/RetroArch apps to point to assets.
 # content_directory =

-# Assets directory.
-This location is queried by default when menu interfaces try to look for
-# loadable assets, etc.
-assets_directory = /opt/retropie/emulators/retroarch/assets

-# Dynamic wallpapers directory.
-The place to store the wallpapers dynamically
-# loaded by the menu depending on context.
-# dynamic_wallpapers_directory =

-# Boxarts directory.
-To store boxart PNG files.
-# boxarts_directory =

 # Sets start directory for menu config browser.
 # rgui_config_directory =